GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

 1. Follow [instructions](#loading-web-https-certs-and-keys) to rotate all associated certs and keys.
 This is normally done right after installation.
 Please note that the fqdn inside the crts and keys must be the same as the one provided during installation.

 1. Move all your certs and keys inside one folder.
-Generate client side crt, key and create the secret for nginx ingress.
+Generate jans cli client side crt, key and create the secret for nginx ingress.
 This assumes the namespace Gluu has been installed in is `gluu`.

     ```bash
     cd certs
-    openssl req -new -newkey rsa:4096 -keyout client.key -out client.csr -nodes -subj '/CN=Openbanking'
+    openssl req -new -newkey rsa:4096 -keyout jans_cli_client.key -out jans_cli_client.csr -nodes -subj '/CN=Openbanking'
-    openssl x509 -req -sha256 -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 02 -out client.crt
+    openssl x509 -req -sha256 -days 365 -in client.csr -CA ca.crt -CAkey ca.key -set_serial 02 -out jans_cli_client.crt
     kubectl create secret generic ca-secret -n gluu --from-file=tls.crt=web_https.crt --from-file=tls.key=web_https.key --from-file=ca.crt=ca.crt
     cd ..
     ```